awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 1. exec rdsadmin..rds_set_configuration 'S3 backup compression', 'false';
 ```

-## Migrating to Amazon RDS by Using Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Migrating"></a>

-To migrate your database from your corporate data center to Amazon RDS, you follow the procedures in this topic\.
-However, you can perform the following steps to prepare:

-1. Create an Amazon S3 bucket\.
-For more information, see [ Creating a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html)\.

-1. Upload your database backup file to your Amazon S3 bucket\.
-For more information, see [ Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html)\.

 ## Troubleshooting<a name="SQLServer.Procedural.Importing.Native.Troubleshooting"></a>

 The following are issues you might encounter when you use native backup and restore\.